Albert Einstein said, “Insanity is doing the same thing over and over again, and expecting different results.”

-Next week, we’ll discuss setting goals for 2019.
+Next, you’ll need to think about setting goals for 2021.
 These goals will be habit and action-based.
 They will not rely on the ups and downs of motivation, but a rewiring of the brain that leads to discipline.
 Pray for the goals you’ll set.

 Learn and be grateful for the past.
 Then, look and be grateful for the future.